EdwardDixon/vllm_real_or_fake/README.md

 - `{ "id": "PXL_20220625_193744809", "domain": "outdoor", "real_path": "elm-detector-probe/data/real/outdoor/PXL_20220625_193744809.jpg", "prompt": { "semantic": "sunlit coastal path with lighthouse in distance", "style": ["photo-realistic", "natural light"], "neg": ["text", "watermark"] } }`

 Input folder layout tips
 - This script looks one level deep (no recursion).
-Pass the specific folder that has images directly inside it.
-For example, use `--in elm-detector-probe/data/real/outdoor` rather than the parent `.../real`.
+Pass a folder whose immediate subfolders contain images.
+For example, use `--in elm-detector-probe/data/real` to process both `indoor/` and `outdoor/`.
+If you point directly at `.../outdoor`, there must be subfolders inside `outdoor` for images to be discovered.

 **Run: AI vs. Real Judge**
 - `judge_remote.py` classifies images as AI vs. real from a CSV.
 The CSV must include: `id,path,class,domain,split`.